brucepham/fabric-sample-healthcare/analytics-bi-directlake-starschema/Readme.md

 ## Updates December 2024
-- Added a new component of this module to cover [Fabric AI Skills](https://learn.microsoft.com/en-us/fabric/data-science/concept-ai-skill), which is in Public Preview at the time of publication.
+- Added a new component of this module to cover [Fabric Data Agent](https://learn.microsoft.com/en-us/fabric/data-science/concept-ai-skill), which is in Public Preview at the time of publication.
 The AI Skills component can be deployed in a few minutes once you have completed **Step 2a** or **Step 2b** from the instructions below.
 The AI Skills demo will enable you to ask natural language queries of the star schema relational model in either the Fabric Lakehouse or Warehouse.
 The results can be used to both generate insights into the data or to create complex SQL queries.
 The new AI Skills component is listed as **Step 5** at the bottom of this page.
-View a video about the AI Skill example and walk through the deployment process at this link: https://youtu.be/ftout8UX4lg
 - Updated instructions and file for the PBIX in this repo.
 Eliminated some broken code (naming conventions fixed for Prescriber State, Prescriber City State, and Prescriber City columns) and improved deployment instructions.

 ## Updates October 2024